Let’s be honest, one of the most loaded, yet hard to answer questions that anyone can ask is the one that people will ask the most often.

 You want influences?
 I was born to the smell of coal fires the same week Elvis Presley’s Hound Dog hit number 1 on the charts.
 I was influenced by Wilbert Harrison who was carrying on about Kansas City when I was two years old.
-I had a fever, and the only thing that could cure it was fat, hardcore saxaphone.
+I had a fever, and the only thing that could cure it was fat, hardcore saxophone.
 I didn’t know what all of the hollering was over, but I wanted to go to ‘Kansas City’ and find out.

 How about the time Roy Orbison began singing Oh Pretty Woman on the radio?
 I was only about four at the time, and was chewing Juicy Fruit chewing gum.
 There were grown-ups in the room when the song came on.
 I was afraid that they could read my mind.
 Roy was talking dirty about something, and although I didn’t know what the hell it was, I felt the lingering desire in his voice.
-I had the entire scenario in my little brain, and it was an embarassing thing for me to endure.
+I had the entire scenario in my little brain, and it was an embarrassing thing for me to endure.
 It is a scientific fact that the brain is sometimes incapable of differentiating between fact and fantasy.

 How about the first time I ever smelled a skunk?
 I was listening to the Percy Faith Orchestra doing Theme To A Summer Place.
 To this day, I love string sections, french horns, and the scent of skunk.